 The grain is mixed with water taken from that Cave Spring after being ground.
 That’s when I felt the chills after her spontaneous spill about Mr. Jack Daniel’s connection to No.7, just like my attachment to that number.
 I also have a big fascination about caves, how and why it was formed millions of years ago is just amazing.
 I worked for more than a decade in the famous Underground River in Palawan, Philippines declared as the The New Seven Wonders of Nature.

-The Cave Spring is the reason why Mr. Jack established his distillery right here, the guide said.
+The Cave Spring is the reason why Mr. Jack established his distillery right here.

 It took a minute to let it all sink in, but it didn’t go down in a slow, deep-inhale kind of way.
 Staying there for the whole tour, getting my curiosity weighing high.
 Everything here is a surprise to me but that was a plus of surprise, revealing in me what makes this town so special.
 A cool place indeed.
 Surely, when hearts are touched, smiles are shared, eyes are opened.